 What flower girl wouldn't love wearing a beautiful tulle skirt to twirl around in on her, err I mean your, wedding day!?

-Again, you can probably find someone on Etsy to make you a custom tulle skirtfor a flower girl.
-(Note: This is an affiliate link so I do earn a very small commission if you purchase from Etsy.
+You can find someone on Etsy to make you a custom tulle skirt for a flower girl.

 Your wedding florist will most likely need something to wrap around your bridal bouquet to cover those gorgeous stems.
 You could trim off a long piece of your mother's wedding dress and have the florist use this heirloom material instead of their own ribbon.
 Or, most likely, they will use their ribbon as the base and then use your heirloom dress material on top as the decoration.